webxdc/webxdc_docs/src/faq/storage.md

-# Various development questions and tips
+# Questions about storing application state

 ## Can I use localStorage or IndexedDB in my webxdc app?